jordigilh/orchestrator-helm-operator-upstream/README.md

-#orchestrator-helm-operator
+# orchestrator-helm-operator

-This project was created to evalute the option of delivering the orchestrator deployment as a helm-based operator.
+This project was created to evaluate the option of delivering the orchestrator deployment as a helm-based operator.
 The repository was created by:

 ```